sunshay/Resume/README.md

-Hey! what’s going on ?
-I'm a Software Engineer
+Hey! what’s going on?
+I'm a software engineer.

 🏄🏿‍♂️ wave...